ryantd42/NY-Legislative-Git/2023/A8978A-2023/bill.md

 S T A T E  O F  N E W  Y O R K
  ________________________________________________________________________

-  8978
+  8978--A

   I N  A S S E M B L Y

   January 31, 2024
   ___________

- Introduced  by M. of A. WOERNER -- read once and referred to the Commit- tee on Tourism, Parks, Arts and Sports Development
+ Introduced by M. of A. WOERNER, GUNTHER -- read once and referred to the Committee  on Tourism, Parks, Arts and Sports Development -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the arts  and  cultural  affairs  law,  in  relation  to requiring the council on the arts to have members from each of the ten regions of the state

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 1 of section 3.03  of  the  arts  and  cultural affairs  law,  as amended by chapter 205 of the laws of 2008, is amended to read as follows:
-  1. The council on the arts  in  the  executive  department  is  hereby continued.
+  1. (A) The council on the arts in the executive department  is  hereby continued.
 The  twenty-one  members shall be, broadly representative of all fields of the performing and fine  arts,  to  be  appointed  by  the governor,  with the advice and consent of the senate, from among private